-"External wastewater drains are monitored daily by specialized permanent measurement systems," Prieditis says.
+"External wastewater drains are monitored daily by specialized permanent measurement systems," Prieditis said.
 "Sometimes external upstream contributory drains need to be surveyed for loss segregation purposes and a portable type of sampler may be used for this."

 Equipped for All Sampling Methods

 Sampling systems in use at Fonterra production sites include various types and models of air operated piston samplers, a range of solenoid valves, vacuum samplers, and several types of peristaltic samplers.

 "There are even some innovative and very good low-technology solutions in sampling dairy wastewater," Prieditis said.
 "Due to the large range of sampling duties and the variety of conditions present, there is no single type of sampler that is best suited for every application.
 But portable and automatic samplers have a very important role in many of our wastewater survey and monitoring situations."